barumau/pandunia/eng/K-kurse.md

 Pandunia's singular personal pronouns are:
 **mi**
-– I,
+'I',
 **tu**
-– you, and
+'you', and
-**hi**
+**da**
-– he, she, it.
+'he, she, it'.
 Note that the pronouns stayed the same in the previous example sentences.
 Words never change in Pandunia.
 They always stay the same regardless of their position in sentence.